Appendix 2: Visualizing Atomic Orbitals#

 plt.xlabel('Distance from Nucleus (Bohrs)')

-The reason we mulitply the square of the radial wavefunction by \(r^2\) is to account for greater surface area of a sphere (\(A_{sphere} = 4\pi r^2\)) the furthur we get from the center.
+The reason we multiply the probability density by the square of the radial wavefunction, \(r^2\), is to account for the greater surface area of a sphere (\(A_{sphere} = 4\pi r^2\)) the larger the radius.
 We are effectively carrying out the calculation depicted below.
-We divide the sphere surface area by 4\(\pi\) to normalize the probability over all space to equal one.
+We divide the sphere surface area by 4\(\pi\) to normalize the integration making the probability over all space total to one.

 Show code cell source